neurobagel/documentation/docs/data_prep.md

 The only requirement is that **the combination of all ID values for a row is unique**.

+!!!
+Warning "Neurobagel currently supports only one subject ID and one session ID"
+    Neurobagel does not support multiple subject or session IDs in the same TSV file.
+    If you have multiple subject or session IDs, you must choose one to use as the primary ID and include the others as additional columns.

+    We are planning to support multiple IDs in the future.

 Example **invalid** TSV:

 | participant_id | alternative_participant_id | ... |